gatsbyjs/gatsby/docs/docs/html-generation.md

 title: Page HTML Generation
 ---

 In the [previous section](/docs/production-app/), we saw how Gatsby uses webpack to build the JavaScript bundles required to take over the user experience once the first HTML page has finished loading.
-But ho w do the original HTML pages get generated?
+But how do the original HTML pages get generated?

 The high level process is: